 What is the Difference Between a Market Appraisal and Valuation?

-For anyone thinking of selling property in Llangefni, Bangor, Caernarfon or Holyhead, understanding how much your home will sell for is probably your biggest concern.
-Maybe you’re selling to move to bigger property or downsizing for your retirement.
-Perhaps you’re selling an inheritance or investment.
 Whatever your motivation, the home’s current value is the key to your future plans.
 You’ll hear the terms ‘valuation’ and ‘market appraisal’ bandied about a lot.
 But while they may seem interchangeable, they’re not.
-We look at the crucial differences between a market appraisal and a formal valuation and explain when and why you might want to pay for the latter.
+We look at the crucial differences between a property appraisal and a formal valuation and explain when and why you might want to pay for the latter when selling a house.

-market appraisal vs valuation
+Estate agent market appraisal

 The chartered surveyor will base the valuation on their professional judgement, knowledge and research of the local market, alongside the guidance contained in the RICS ‘red book’ of best practice.
 They will also consider your home’s condition, the recent sale price of similar properties in the area and current market conditions.
-A formal valuation is not, however, the same as a full structural survey or home buyers report.

 Why would I need a formal valuation?